OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ```
   n/{namespaceName}/b/{bucketName}/o/{objectName}
 ```
 When you add this values you should see three new Parameters in the window, one for each value.
 All of them must be required and *String* type.
-You could use whichever default values you want, as they will be changed in an Action call in the mobile app.
+You could use whichever default values you want, as they will be change in an Action call in the mobile app.
 For example

 |Parameter|Value|
 |-|-|